bockjoo/PodmanXRootD/README.md

        2

 <b>
-We need the "mirror image" users, the hostside container users\!\!\!
+We need the "mirror image" users, the hostside container users.
-Thus, the need for
+Thus, the need for [2-7] Preparing the podman accounts in the user namespace
 </b>
 </pre>
-### [2-7] Preparing the podman accounts in the user namespace

 ### [6-2] Container Stops after Logout